-Motivation and attitudes
+- Motivations and attitudes questions

 Instincts, Arousal, Needs, Drives: Drive-Reduction and Cognitive Theories